 - Basel Register of Thesauri, Ontologies & Classifications (BARTOC) A searchable collection of descriptive metadata about approximately 600 thesauri, ontologies, classifications, controlled vocabularies, and taxonomies in over 65 languages.

-- Thesauri and Controlled Vocabularies (Resources for Librarians and Archivists, Library of Congress) Links to the controlled vocabularies used by the Library of Congress, including updates to the LC Subject Headings and specialized terms for legal topics, legislation, moving images, rare books, and graphic materials.
+- Controlled Vocabularies (Resources for Librarians and Archivists, Library of Congress) Links to the controlled vocabularies used by the Library of Congress, including updates to the LC Subject Headings and specialized terms for legal topics, legislation, moving images, rare books, and graphic materials.